telerik/kendo-ui-core/docs/aspnet-mvc/nuget-install.md

 > **Important**
 >
-> Connecting to the feed might not work when using encrypted credentials or credentials provided through the authentication window&mdash;for example, when an old version of .net restore is used to restore packages.
+> Connecting to the feed might not work when using encrypted credentials or credentials provided through the authentication window&mdash;for example, when an old version of `.net` restore is used to restore packages.
 In such cases, consider storing the credentials in clear text.

 ### Install NuGet Packages

-With this setup done, you can install packages either through the [Package Manager Console](http://docs.nuget.org/Consume/Package-Manager-Console) or through the [Package Manager Dialog](https://docs.nuget.org/consume/package-manager-dialog).
+After applying the described setup, you can now install packages either through the [Package Manager Console](http://docs.nuget.org/Consume/Package-Manager-Console) or through the [Package Manager Dialog](https://docs.nuget.org/consume/package-manager-dialog).

 ## List of Provided Packages